When to send an invoice

 3. Sending invoices using invoicing software

-Benefits: You can send your invoice usually at the push of a button.
-You’re also able to track the invoice and issue overdue reminders and payments.
-All your invoices to the client will also be stored in one place.
+Benefits: You can send an invoice with one tap using Bookipi invoice app.
+You can also track the invoice and issue overdue reminders and payments.
+All your invoices sent to clients are stored in one place.

 A mistake on your invoice might affect you getting paid.
 Here are some common invoice mistakes so you don’t get caught out: